 But because this was a year in which the country was often stripped naked, we also saw, over and over, acts of quiet heroism.
-The Shalit family in their struggle to free Gilad.
-The Margolese family of Beit Shemesh in their struggle to protect eight-year-old Na'ama.
+The Shalit family in their struggle to free captured IDF soldier Gilad Shalit.
+The Margolese family of Beit Shemesh in their struggle to protect 8-year-old Na'ama, the daughter of North American immigrants who became a poster child for the national debate over the exclusion of women.
 Tanya Rosenblit in her effort to be recognized as a human with rights on a public bus.
 The rape survivors whose testimony sent a former president of Israel to prison.

 The list is long, and also includes heroism far from the public eye, as in the case of the NISPED organization, a Negev Arab-Jewish coexistence and development association, whose Be'er Sheva office for volunteers was torched this month.
 What these people are telling us is that we do not have to settle for a Jewish state that does to the world what the yeshiva punks of Beit Shemesh do to women and girls: spitting at those who are, or should be, our neighbors and allies, cursing those who are part of us.